Many white papers are just too hard to read.

 This article is a brief excerpt from White Papers for Dummies by Gordon Graham.

-With dozens of tips and best practices for planning, producing, and promoting effective white papers, White Papers for Dummies is the most comprehensive guide to white papers every published.
+With dozens of tips and best practices for planning, producing, and promoting effective white papers, White Papers for Dummies is the most comprehensive guide to white papers ever published.

 Want to hear whenever there’s a fresh article on this site?
 Subscribe here to stay in the know on long-form content.
 From time to time, we’ll also send you word about some great new resource or training.
 And you can unsubscribe any time.